-While there are no clear techniques for assuring that one can easily remove adherents from a sphere of disinformation, we might suggest that Socratic techniques might be tried.
-In the Platonic/Socratic view of true education, there are two aspects : (1) Socrates as a stingray, electric eel or gadfly (to which he is referred in various Platonic writings), in which he shocks or benumbs his interlocutors into an awareness of their ignorance, that what they thought they knew with assurance they did not.
+While there are no clear techniques for ensuring that all citizens and all consumers of misinformation can be freed from its influence, we might suggest trying the Socratic approach.
+In the Platonic/Socratic view of true education, there are two salient metaphors: (1) Socrates as a stingray, electric eel or gadfly (to which he is referred in various Platonic writings), who shocks or benumbs his interlocutors into an awareness of their ignorance, i.e., into acknowledging that what they thought they knew with confidence they actually do not know.
 The purpose of this shock is to clear away what one unidentified commentator referred to as "the conceit of false knowledge."
 (The author remembers the phrase and its insight but cannot find the original Plato commentator).
-Ignorance and false knowledge, as in false opinions, are conceits, i.e., believing what we are owners of the truth.
-And (2) Socrates as a midwife - using questions skillfully to have his interlocutors come to a self-realization of their true condition, hopefully with a willingness to be open to real learning (and no longer indulging in their confirmation biases).
-This second technique echoes John Swan's sentiments that "the simple but profound fact that the truth must be perceived by individuals, not dictated to them" (Swan & Peattie, 1989, p.
+Ignorance and false knowledge, like false opinions, are conceits, i.e., mistaken beliefs that we are owners of the truth.
+The second salient Platonic/Socratic image is (2) Socrates as a midwife - using questions skillfully to guide his interlocutors to a self-realization of their true condition, hopefully with a willingness to be open to real learning (and to ceasing to indulge their confirmation biases).
+This second technique echoes John Swan's sentiments regarding "the simple but profound fact that the truth must be perceived by individuals, not dictated to them" (Swan & Peattie, 1989, p.
 18).
 The paradox is that those who listen to false cognitive authorities seem to believe that truth can be dictated to them.
-However, this process does not always succeed as many are secure in their state of ignorance or unwillingness to change: e.g., when a liberal is confronted by an unpleasant fact or consequences of his/her position, he or she retorts with such remarks, as "I'm entitled to my own opinion!" rather than working through the difficulties in supporting his or her position.
-There is heat but no enlightenment with a battle of opinions, however illfounded or well-founded they are.
-It can only occur through a genuine dialogical process.
-We must admit that an interlocutor in a dialog may lack the wit to follow the logical conclusion of Socrates' questions or the questions of the leader in the dialogue.
-This inability is the case of Meno, the central character of Plato's Meno, who is left in a state of befuddlement when Socrates shows that his opinions about virtue, the topic of the dialog, lack any foundation (Meno, 71b-78e).
-The victim of false cognitive authorities, the Sophists, Meno was merely echoing the assertions of his teachers.
-He lacked the wit to supply a proper rationale for his definitions, no doubt because there were none.
-He is left with opinions, no doubt false opinions.
-At least he comes to know that he does not know, and the opinions that he parrots from his Sophist teachers do not hold water.
+However, this process does not always succeed, as many are secure in their state of ignorance and unwilling to change: e.g., when a liberal is confronted by an unpleasant fact about or consequence of his/her position, he or she may retort with such remarks as "I'm entitled to my own opinion!" rather than working through the difficulties in supporting his or her position.
+There is heat but no enlightenment with a battle of opinions, however ill-founded or well-founded they are.
+Enlightenment may only occur through a genuine dialogical process.
+We must admit that an interlocutor in a dialogue may lack the wit to follow the logical conclusion of Socrates' questions or the questions of the leader of the dialogue.
+This inability is evident in the case of Meno, the central character of Plato's Meno, who is left in a state of befuddlement when Socrates shows that his opinions about virtue, the dialogue's subject, lack foundation (Meno, 71b-78e).
+A victim of false cognitive authorities, the Sophists, Meno was merely echoing the assertions of his teachers.
+He lacked the wit to supply a proper rationale for his definitions, no doubt because there was none.
+He is left with opinions, most likely false opinions.
+At least he comes to know that he does not know, and that the opinions that he parrots from his Sophist teachers do not hold water.